HEX CASE

 How to Convert Between Number Systems

-To convert binary to decimal, multiply each bit by 2 raised to the power of its position (starting from 0 on the right) and sum the results.
-For example, converting the binary value 10101111 (which is 175 in decimal):
+To convert binary to decimal, you must multiply each individual bit by 2 raised to the power of its specific position, starting from 0 on the far right, and then sum all the resulting values together.
+This mathematical process, known as the positional weight method, accurately translates base-2 machine code into standard base-10 human-readable numeric values.

 (1 × 128) + (0 × 64) + (1 × 32) + (0 × 16) + (1 × 8) + (1 × 4) + (1 × 2) + (1 × 1) = 175

-To convert from decimal to binary, repeatedly divide the decimal number by 2.
-Record the remainder of each step.
-The final binary number is formed by reading the remainders from bottom to top.
+To convert a decimal number to binary, repeatedly divide the base-10 number by 2 and carefully record the remainder of each step until the quotient reaches exactly 0.
+The final binary representation is then formed by reading the sequence of recorded remainders in reverse order, starting from the bottom up to the top.

 175 ÷ 2 = 87 remainder 1